skeddles/sluggify/README.md

 # Usage

+First, install with

+`npm i @skeddles/sluggify`

-Require as a node module.
+Then just require it as a node module.
 It will return a syncronous function which takes in your input string, and returns the newly made slug.

 ```js
 const sluggify = require('sluggify');